dongliu/traveler/views/docs/template/lifecycle.md

-### States and life cycle of templates
+### States and life cycle of a template

 The following diagram shows the state transition of a template and a released template.

 <figure align="center">
 <img src="../images/template-life.png" alt="template life cycle">